LinusNEP/SIL/README.md

 source devel/setup.bash
 roslaunch sil_ros sil_chatGUI.launch
 ```
-3. Interact with the SIL agent using natural language!
+3. Interact with the SIL agent using natural language (speech or text)!
    Commands, clarifications, suggestions, and memory retrieval are all handled in real time.

 ### Customising Destinations
 Define robot-relevant spaces (rooms, locations, zones) in `sil_config.yaml`: